MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-configure-operations-manager-to-communicate-with-sqlserver.md

 1. On each management server run **regedit** from an elevated **Command Prompt**, then edit:

  -	`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\System Center\2010\Common\Database`
 	Change **DatabaseServerName** to `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
 If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
-If the database is part of a SQL Always On Availability Group, replace `computer\<instance>` with the availability group listener name in the format of '<AvalabilityGroupListnerName,portNumber>`.
+If the database is part of a SQL Always On Availability Group, replace `computer\<instance>` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.

  -	`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Operations Manager\3.0\Setup`
 	Change **DatabaseServerName** to `computer\<instance>` followed by a comma, and then the SQL Server port number `(computer\instance,portNumber)`.
 If you are hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
 If the database is part of a SQL Always On Availability Group, replace `computer\<instance>` with the availability group listener name in the format of `<AvalabilityGroupListnerName,portNumber>`.